jbouffard/geopyspark/docs/guides/layers.rst

 ~~~~~~~~~~~

 The ``RasterLayer`` class deals with *untiled data*—that is, the
-elements of the layer have not been normalized into a single unified
+elements of the layer have not been normalized into a single, unified
 layout.
 Each raster element may have distinct resolutions or sizes; the
 extents of the constituent rasters need not follow any orderly pattern.
 Essentially, a ``RasterLayer`` stores “raw” data, and its main purpose